Eyestrain and Computer Use

 Glaucoma and Cataracts

-It is possible to develop glaucoma and cataracts at any age, but these common eye diseases happen most often in people who are over the age of 60 years old.
+It is possible to develop glaucoma and cataracts at any age, but these common eye diseases happen most often in people who are over the age of 60.
 Cataracts are cloudy growths that occur on the lens of the eyes.
 They can cause vision loss and interfere with daily activities like driving, watching TV, and reading.
 Cataracts can be removed surgically.
 Glaucoma is a condition where the optic nerve that connects the eye to the brain is damaged.
 High eye pressure in the eye (intraocular pressure) is the most common cause of this condition.
 Doctors treat glaucoma with medicated eyedrops.
 Sometimes, a doctor may perform surgery to decrease pressure in the eye.

 The most common form of glaucoma is open-angle glaucoma.
 The vast majority of glaucoma cases, at least 90%, are this type.
 Open-angle glaucoma occurs when the drainage canals in the eyes become clogged.
 This increases intraocular pressure.
 Symptoms of this type of glaucoma may include blind spots in the peripheral or central vision and tunnel vision as the disease progresses.